 During this experiment, many factors could have led to the incorrect data.
 The hydrogen peroxide could have stopped functioning correctly on the second trial in both the substrate and catalase experiments.
 This could have caused the paper to float irregularly.
 Also, the experiments could have also been effected by the use of tap water instead of distilled water.
 Distilled water has been filtered out all the contaminants, while tap water can still have some minerals that have not been filtered out.
 This could have caused the water to have more force against the disc to float.

+Grammar (1/3) 6-8 errors)

 Citations